trpubz/team_manager/README.md

 #### Usability

 - [ ] User Story 22, Team Delete From Team Index Page
-  - As a visitor
+  - As a league manager
     When I visit the team index page
     Next to every team, I see a link to delete that team When I click the link
     I am returned to the Team Index Page where I no longer see that team
 - [ ] User Story 23, Player Delete From Players Index Page
-  - As a visitor
+  - As a league manager
     When I visit the `players` index page or a team `players` index page Next to every player, I see a link to delete that player When I click the link